 We’ll walk you through the qualifying steps the government uses to determine your eligibility for benefits below.
 Whether or not your health problems are bad enough to call you disabled is pretty far down their list!

 Step 1: Do You Have Sufficient, Recent Work History and Social Security Work Credits?

 The fact that you’re working now (even though it’s increasingly difficult) makes you more likely to qualify for SSDI benefits.
 SSDI is Social Security Disability Insurance, and your FICA taxes from every paycheck cover your premiums each month.
-When applying for SSDI, the government checks your claim’s eligibility requirements in a certain order.
+When applying for SSDI, the government checks your eligibility requirements in a certain order.
 The first thing the Social Security Administration looks at for SSDI applications is, do you have an active policy?
-In other words, did you work full-time for 5 out of the last 10 years in jobs that withheld FICA (or Social Security) taxes from every paycheck?
+In other words, did you work full-time for 5 out of the last 10 years in jobs while paying FICA (or Social Security) payroll taxes?
 You’ll probably say “yes,” which puts you one step closer to getting benefits.

 Next question: Do you have enough Social Security work credits to qualify?
-Generally, you need to earn 40 work credits before you’re eligible (20 within the last 10 years).
+Generally, you need to earn 40 work credits to be eligible (20 within the last 10 years).
 However, that can vary depending on your age and income history.
 (Learn more about this topic in the SSA’s Social Security work credits brochure here.)

 Step 2: Are You Still Engaging In “Substantial Gainful Activity” When You Apply?

 Once you’ve passed the first two eligibility requirements, we get to number three: Can you still work?
-The SSA says: “If you are working in 2021 and your earnings average more than $1,310 a month, you generally cannot be considered disabled.”
-That $1,310/month is what the SSA calls “substantial gainful activity” (i.e., the work wage amount you earn).
+The SSA says: “If you are working in 2022 and your earnings average more than $1,350 a month, you generally cannot be considered disabled.”
+That $1,350/month is what the SSA calls “substantial gainful activity” (i.e., the work wage amount you earn).
 Maybe you only work part-time, or earn less than that now.
 But if you’re working when you apply, the SSA may decide you’re not disabled.
 Or you should be able to get another job with your current health problems that pays similar wages.